roidrage/paperplanes/_posts/2010-5-7-activerecord_callbacks_ruined_my_life.md

 ---
-layout: single
+layout: post
 title: ActiveRecord's Callbacks Ruined My Life
-topics: rails rest
+tags: rails rest
 ---
 Recently I've been having a foul taste in my mouth, or just a bad feeling, if you will.
 Whenever I started adding validations and callbacks to a model in a Rails application.
 It just felt wrong.
 It felt like I'm adding code that shouldn't be there, that makes everything a lot